 “Then allow me to teach you,” he said, leaning back slightly.
 He gestured her nearer, and when she moved toward him, he bent over the board and ran a finger along the polished edge, tracing the carved falcon heads at either end.

 “This is the board,” he said.
-“Thirty squares, in three rows of ten.
-Each square has a purpose, though you may not see it yet.”
+“Thirty squares, in three rows of ten.”
 He tapped a square with a slender finger.
 “Some are safe.
 Some bring trouble.”

 She leaned closer, tracing the edges.
-The smoothness of the ivory felt impossible in her hands, like something too precious to touch.
+The smoothness of the ivory felt impossible in her hands, too precious to touch.

 Nakia took the tiniest nibble, hoping that she could squirrel away the rest for when she was truly hungry, but he didn't take his eyes off of her until she had chewed and swallowed her final bite.
 Then, almost carelessly, he handed her a whole fig, and returned his gaze to the board.

-Suddenly, the night made sense.
+Suddenly, everything made sense.
 The perfectly cool breeze, the warm stone, the delicious fruit -- the freedom.
 She was dreaming.
 There was no use in saving a dream fig, so she nibbled on it and turned her attention to the board, as well.

 She was soon absorbed in learning, being guided and teased by him.
 She'd forgotten how to be teased as much as she'd forgotten how to play.
 At one point, she slid her cat piece forward—not toward her own safe square, but between two of his pieces.